-The speaker begins the poem, which can be read in full here, in third person, referring to her subject as “her” but leaving the relationship between the subject and the speaker vague.
+The speaker begins ‘Hurricane Hits England’, which can be read in full here, in the third person, referring to her subject as “her” but leaving the relationship between the subject and the speaker vague.
 She reveals, however, that the person to whom she refers was changed by the hurricane.
 It brought her “closer to the landscape”.
-Initially it is unclear whether this is in reference to physical vicinity or emotional attachment.
+Initially, it is unclear whether this is in reference to physical vicinity or emotional attachment.
 The speaker describes the woman as having lain awake throughout the night, listening to the “howling” of the hurricane as it happened around her.
 She described it as something that was “gathering rage” as it grew.b

-The speaker continues to talk to the hurricane as though it is an old friend.
+The speaker continues in this stanza of ‘Hurricane Hits England’ to talk to the hurricane as though it is an old friend.
 The tone suggests that the hurricane has come to England on a rare visit, specifically to see her.
 She makes it clear that the hurricane on the “English coast” is quite out of the norm.
 Although she herself is very familiar with hurricanes, she does not deny that it is “reaping havoc”.
 She only wonders why it does so “in new places” rather than the places where hurricanes usually happen.

 The speaker continues to talk with the hurricane, referencing the effects.
 She describes the way it brings “blinding illumination” wherever it goes.
 This is a fascinating use of two words with seemingly opposite meanings, juxtaposed to cause the reader to question their meaning.
 The hurricane itself is blinding in the physical effects it has on the coast.
 However, it is also illuminating in that the eyes of the English are opened to the realities of the tragic effects of the hurricane.
 Whereas previously they may have only heard of hurricanes happening in far off places, now they have been exposed to one first hand.

 What is the meaning of trees